-A soil suited solely for the needs of grass would be a mixture of sand, clay and silt.
+A soil suited solely for the needs of growing grass would be a mixture of sand, clay and silt.
 Also known as loam soil.
-The reason why loam soil is the perfect fit for your lawn is that soils rich in sand are great for drainage.
-This type of soil is also very good at retaining nutrients and providing good airflow for the plants.

-Also, make sure to note any shady areas.
-All these can be potential patches or become yellow.
+All of these places can be potential patches or yellow spots.

-Now, it’s important to take 20 different soil samples and let it dry on newspapers.
-Put it in the containers and take it to a soil testing facility.
+In order to have the best possible results, you should gather around 20 different soil samples and let them dry on newspapers.
+Put the collected soil in the test kit containers and send them to a soil testing facility.

 Another important thing to know is if the layering of the soil is good.
 Make sure you reverse the soil.
 Otherwise, there is no sure way there is an equal amount of nutrients all around the soil.